-21. Malaysia enquired about the Government's plan of action on establishing a new NHRI and whether a timetable had been set to move the process forward.
+21. Malaysia enquired about the Government's plan of action on establishing a new national human rights institution and asked whether a timetable had been set to move the process forward.
 It encouraged the Government to implement the key national priorities set for its human rights agenda.

-22. The Maldives said that new anti-discrimination legislation, particularly providing accessibility for persons with disabilities, would help ensure equal opportunities in the work place.
+22. Maldives said that the new anti-discrimination legislation, particularly the act on accessibility for persons with disabilities, would help ensure equal opportunities in the workplace.
 However, more efforts were needed to promote tolerance and respect for diversity.

-23. Mexico recognized legislative and institutional advances made since the first UPR cycle such as ratification of international instruments and legislation against discrimination.
-It encouraged Norway to establish a NHRI as soon as possible in accordance with the Paris Principles.
+23. Mexico recognized the legislative and institutional progress made since the first UPR cycle, such as the ratification of international instruments and the introduction of legislation against discrimination.
+It encouraged Norway to establish a national human rights institution in accordance with the Paris Principles as soon as possible.

-24. The Republic of Moldova noted Norway's progress in implementing the recommendations of the first UPR cycle and its international and national efforts to combat human trafficking, but that challenges remained regarding procedures and criteria for identifying victims of trafficking.
+24. The Republic of Moldova noted the progress made in implementing the recommendations of the first UPR cycle and the international and national efforts to combat human trafficking, but challenges remained regarding procedures and criteria for identifying victims of trafficking.

-25. Montenegro recognized steps the Government had taken to promote human rights and implement new mechanisms to address problem areas, in particular discrimination and domestic violence.
+25. Montenegro recognized the steps the Government had taken to promote human rights and implement new mechanisms to address problem areas, in particular discrimination and domestic violence.